 - Wait times for visa appointments can differ.
 The Travel.State.Gov website allows you to check wait times for your local embassy or consulate online.

 - Notify IPS with your visa appointment date.

 - Read NAFSA’s 10 Points to Remember When Applying for a Nonimmigrant Visa.

 - Bring your SEVIS fee receipt, Millersville University admission letter, official bank statements, I-20 or DS-2019 Form, and passport with you to this appointment.

-- Millersville University freshman and any students with fewer than 60 credits must live on campus.
+- Millersville University freshman and any degree-seeking student with fewer than 60 credits must live on campus.
 Read about on-campus housing here.

 - The Office of International Programs and Services will work with exchange students regarding their specific housing option(s).

 - Information on exceptions to the on-campus housing requirement can be found on the MU Housing website.

 - If you are approved to live off-campus refer to the off-campus housing options.

 STEP 7: SUBMIT HEALTH EVALUATION FORM TO HEALTH SERVICES

 - The Health Evaluation Form is required of all students attending Millersville University.
 Find additional instructions for completing the form HERE.